The CX-5’s slightly stiff suspension makes it feel nimble and nippy. Unfortunately, it’s a little bumpy on poorly maintained roads

 It’s no olympic sprinter, but the CX-5 feels much more athletic than most high-riding family SUVs – like a world-class shot putter compared to the Skoda Kodiaq’s couch potato

-The standard six-speed manual gearbox is smooth and easy to use but both diesel models are offered with an optional automatic gearbox.
+The standard six-speed manual gearbox in the Mazda CX-5 is smooth and easy to use but both diesel models are offered with an optional automatic gearbox.
 It’ll set you back £1,500 on two-wheel drive models and £1,800 on versions with four-wheel drive but it helps take the stress out of long journeys and heavy traffic.
 It’s much smoother at slow speeds than the VW Tiguan’s slightly jerky DSG automatic, too.

 Its large rear windscreen and square side windows make parking relatively easy too, and all models come with front and rear parking sensors as standard.
 For a little extra peace of mind, Sport Nav models come with a reversing camera, too.

-The CX-5’s slightly stiff suspension helps make it more fun to drive than most large SUVs.
+The Mazda CX-5’s slightly stiff suspension helps make it more fun to drive than most large SUVs.
 Its tall body doesn’t lean much in corners and its sharp, responsive controls make it almost as grin-inducing as the smaller and lighter SEAT Ateca on a twisty back road.

 Unfortunately, the 19-inch alloy wheels fitted to Sport Nav models highlight bumps and potholes more than the smaller 17-inch wheels on SE-L Nav versions.
 The larger wheels also produce quite a lot of tyre roar at motorway speeds but wind noise is mostly muted.